Researching for history

 These archives are probably the best place to find information on complex or obscure history topics.
 Searching these archives is more involved than searching the open web, however, so will require more of your time and perhaps some training.
 You may also need to sift through and read many search results before you find exactly what you need.

-Some of these archives allow you to download and save articles and documents in PDF format, for reading and working offline.
+Some of these archives allow you to download and save articles and documents in PDF format, which is useful.

 Newspaper archives

-Before the digital age, finding information in old newspapers involved a trip to the library and a considerable amount of time scanning through physical newspaper collections or reels of microfilm or microfiche.
+Before the digital age, finding information in old newspapers involved a trip to the library and a considerable amount of time scanning through physical newspaper collections, or reels of microfilm or microfiche.
+Today there are dozens of online newspaper archives that allow you to do the same thing, simply by searching keywords and phrases.

 Some newspaper archives are entirely free, such as Chronicling America (US, 1836-1922), Last Chance to Read (UK) and NLA Trove (Australia).
-Other archives, such as Newspapers.com, require paid access.
-Check if your school, college or local library has a subscription to any of these.
+Many other archives require paid access, so check if your school, college or local library has a subscription to any of these.

 Visual sources

-When you find a visual source on the Internet, always ensure that it is authentic and credible.
-Some seemingly genuine sources have turned out to be either modern forgeries or (as in the case of this image, used in a senior history exam in Australia) doctored versions of original images.
+When you find a visual source on the Internet, always ensure that it is authentic and credible, as some seemingly genuine sources have turned out to be either modern forgeries or doctored versions of the original.

 Video sources

-Students researching 20th-century histories might also be interested in historical film or video, such as newsreels, TV news reports, amateur footage, propaganda or official government films.
-This video can be studied as evidence and/or incorporated into projects or presentations.
+Students researching 20th century histories might also be interested in historical film or video, such as newsreels, TV news reports, amateur footage, propaganda or official government films.
+This footage can be studied as evidence and/or incorporated into projects or presentations.

 For documentaries, search video hosting sites like Youtube, Dailymotion, Teacher Tube and Top Documentary Films.
 Another useful site is Documentary Storm, which curates and aggregates free online documentaries.